-Buyers impacted by your requirements can still see your listings, but they won't be able to bid on or buy your items.
+Buyers affected by your requirements can still see your listings, but they won’t be able to bid on or buy your items.

 You can set buyer requirements to exclude buyers who:

 - Have a delivery address in countries you don’t want to ship to

 Even after setting up buyer requirements, you can still allow individual buyers who fall into these categories to buy from you by placing them on your exemption list.

 Here’s how to set up your buyer requirements:

 - Go to Buyer Requirements - opens in new window or tab in Site Preferences.